 6. In the event of any other network outage not specified herein.

 7. The Conterra VoIP Services account has been canceled.
-In addition:

 • Calls may be delayed or dropped due to network architecture.
 In particular, due to network congestion or problems, calls to 911 services may be dropped, in which case connecting to emergency services, may take longer to connect than 911 calls made using traditional telephone service.